jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_index_fragmentation.md

 ---

-Note: Spotlight only checks large index files, that is Index files that have over 1000 pages.
+{% include note.html content="Spotlight only checks large index files, that is Index files that have over 1000 pages." %}

 ## When the alarm is raised